Owen Wister: Personal life

-He built an estate in Saunderstown, Rhode Island, named Crowfield, and died there on July 21, 1938.
+Wister built an estate in Saunderstown, Rhode Island, named Crowfield, and died there on July 21, 1938.
 He was interred in Laurel Hill Cemetery in Philadelphia.

 Legacy

 In 1958, Wister's daughter, Fenny Kemble Wister, published his letters and journals in Owen Wister Out West.

 In 1976, Wister was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

 His diaries of life in Wyoming are kept at the American Heritage Center at the University of Wyoming.
 Since 1978, the University of Wyoming Student Publications has published the literary and arts magazine Owen Wister Review.
 The magazine was published bi-annually until 1996 and became an annual publication in the spring of 1997.

-In 1991, The Saddleman Award, given to the best book of the year by the Western Writers of America, was renamed the Owen Wister Award in his honor.
+In 1991, the Saddleman Award, given to the best book of the year by the Western Writers of America, was renamed the Owen Wister Award in his honor.

 Mount Wister, just within the western boundary of the Grand Teton National Park in Wyoming, is named for him.

 Near a house that Wister built near La Mesa, California, but never occupied due to his wife's death, is a street called Wister Drive.
 In the same neighborhood are Virginian Lane and Molly Woods Avenue (named for a character in The Virginian).
 All of those streets were named by Wister himself.

 Wister was admitted into the Rhode Island Heritage Hall of Fame in 2010.